Using AI in Transana

 Additional Details About Testing Computers (Click to expand)

-macOS testing was done on three computers.
+macOS testing was done on two computers.

 - An M2-bases Mac Mini with 8 GB of RAM.
 All Ollama models were stored on an external hard drive.